nus-cs2103-AY2122S1/ip/docs/README.md

 ### Locating tasks by name: `find`

-Finds tasks whose names contain any of the given keywords.
+Find tasks whose names contain any of the given keywords.

 Format: `find KEYWORD`